CompLab-StonyBrook/mgproc/README.md

 ```

 To typeset a tree with forest, use `\input` to load the relevant files.
-Here is an example where all relevant files are stored in a subfolder `trees`:
+Here is an example where all files are stored in a subfolder `trees`:

 ```latex
 \begin{forest}